 Brands like Nike and Peak Performance are using cutting edge fabrics and materials to help keep golfers acclimatised to the conditions of play.
-Other companies, like Bogner and Kjus are using their knowledge of ski apparel to provide luxurious, high-performance clothing.
-Some brands like Polo and Penguin are harking back to an era where styles were classical.
+Other companies, like Bogner and Kjus use their knowledge of skiwear to provide luxurious, high-performance clothing, and some brands such as Polo Ralph Lauren and Original Penguin instil a style that harks back to an era where styles were classical.

 Whatever your personal style, skill level or budget there are brands that will cater to your golfing needs.
 Here is our selection of the finest golfing brands for men.

 Rhone is a premium brand that's engineered for men.
 Whether it's running or hitting balls on the back nine you can be sure that Rhone will have you looking great.

 Canadian activewear giant, Lululemon have moved into golf apparel.
 Expect cool colours, top notch fabrics and great design.

 Founded in Sweden, J Lindberg brings a touch of class and elegance to the golfing sphere.
 Founded by one Mr J Lindberg, a former head of marketing at Diesel, J Lindberg reflects his own personal tastes and lifestyle preferences.